 The 10 Best Music Stands

 This wiki has been updated 44 times since it was first published in March of 2015.
 Nothing beats the sound of live music, so if you're a performer of any type, we salute you.
 Whether you require one for school, home, busking, or the concert hall, you're certain to find just the right stand for your needs on this list.
 We've included models that will suit budgets of all sizes, in addition to folding, portable options with bags for traveling musicians.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes